-Director, Technology Integration Senior Administrative Assistant, Central Support Services
+Director, Technology Integration Senior Administrative Assistant, Central Support Services Principal Account Clerk, Administrative Services

-By September 2013, Eastern Suffolk BOCES will implement a web-based school district service request system.
+By September 2014, Eastern Suffolk BOCES will fullyimplement a web-based school district service request system.
 An electronic school district service request system will enable school districts to subscribe to ESBOCES services through a web-based application (WinCap).
 School districts will be able to see historical data, subscribe to ESBOCES services and electronically approve prior to sending to ESBOCES.
 ESBOCES will be able to monitor services requests at all stages of the approval process.